AadidevSoni/Gamified-Mental-Health-Tracker/README.md

 - A mini-game simulating weekly progress, where lily pads earned influence Froggy’s crossing across a pond.
 - Visualize weekly trends and motivate positive changes through interactive gameplay.
+- Gain Exp by beating the game everydday with the lilypads you collected.
 ---
 ## Backend